pouriamoosavi/revealancer/README.md

 ## Usage
 ### Result:
 - Go to <a href="https://www.freelancer.com/search/projects/">https://www.freelancer.com/search/projects/</a>, Make sure you are sign in if not you will be redirect to another page.
+- A seprate division should be added to each project.
+It contains following information:
+  First line:
+  - Display name and username of employer (links to user/employer page)
+  - Location, Country.
+  - Number of completed projects
+  - Join date (only year)
+  Second line:
+  - Is employer's payment verify (green means yes, gray means no)
+  - Is employer's email verify (green means yes, gray means no)
+  - Did employer made deposit (green means yes, gray means no)
+  - Is employer's profile complete (green means yes, gray means no)
+  - Is employer's phone verify (green means yes, gray means no)
+  - Is employer's identicaion verify (green means yes, gray means no)
+  - Did employer connect facebook (green means yes, gray means no)
+  - Is employer freelancer verified user (green means yes, gray means no)
+  - Final score which is a number between 0 and 5 and is calculated using all above parameters.
 - Enjoy lots of information about each project and employer.

 ### Options